tobychui/DezKVM/README.md

 1360 x 768 10fps = 10Mbps
 ```

+### USBKVM-App

+The USBKVM-App is a debug tool for the USB-KVM section of the DezKVM build that also serve as a USB-KVM viewer.
+It is used for checking if the USB-KVM subsystem works before integrating into a larger IP-KVM system.
+See `tools/usbkvm-app/` for more information.

 ## License

-DezuKVM
+DezKVM
 Copyright (C) 2025 Toby Chui

-DezuKVM is free software; You can redistribute it and/or modify it under the terms of:
+DezKVM is free software; You can redistribute it and/or modify it under the terms of:
   - the GNU Affero General Public License version 3 as published by the Free Software Foundation.
 You don't have to do anything special to accept the license and you don’t have to notify anyone which that you have made that decision.

-DezuKVM is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+DezKVM is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See your chosen license for more details.

-You should have received a copy of both licenses along with DezuKVM.
+You should have received a copy of both licenses along with DezKVM.
 If not, see <http://www.gnu.org/licenses/>.

 **Note: There will be no support if you are using 3rd party parts or systems.
 If you are creating a new issue, make sure you are using the official implementation here with the recommended hardware and software setups**